lbain/lucybain/source/blog/2015/05-02-css-box-model.md

 ### Border box

 The other way to measure it is to include the padding and the border, which is exactly what border box does.
-Here's your example again:
+Here’s your example again:

 <div class="border-box width">
 </div>